• Skip to primary navigation

 Why you will love this recipe:

-• These sweet pecans have such a delicious flavour!
-They're a little salty, a little sweet with just the right amount of crunch.
+• These pecans have such a delicious flavour!
+They're a little salty, and a little sweet, with just the right amount of crunch.

-• They store really well in the fridge and make the perfect snack or treat.
+• These nuts store really well and make the perfect ready to eat snack or dessert.

 • Coconut oil - this is added to the nuts to help the sugar coating stick to it.
-You could also use butter or ghee or a vegan butter.
+You could also use unsalted butter, ghee, or vegan butter.

-• Sea salt - just a little is all you need.
-Salt and chocolate compliment each other perfectly.
+• Sea salt - just a little is all you need to help contrast the sweetness of the chocolate on these chocolate covered pecans.

-• If you want them to be saltier, sprinkle a little extra salt on the chocolate once you have coated the pecans.
+• If you want these chocolate covered pecans to be saltier, sprinkle a little extra salt on the chocolate once you have coated the pecans.

 • For a different flavour add a bit of ground cinnamon when you mix the nuts.

-• To make these vegan: use coconut oil or vegan butter and dairy free chocolate.
+• To make these chocolate nuts vegan: use coconut oil or vegan butter and vegan chocolate.

-• To make these paleo: use coconut sugar and dairy and soy free chocolate.
+• To make these nuts paleo: use coconut sugar and dairy and soy free chocolate.

 How to store: